Most investors have no clue. That's because they've never learned how to value a business.

 Valuation Explained Simply

-You'll learn how venture capitalists estimate an early-stage company's value but using total addressable market analysis.
+Learn how venture capitalists estimate an early-stage company's value but using total addressable market analysis.

-You'll learn how to calculate the most common stock multiples, including price-to-sales ratio, price-to-earnings ratio, and price-to-free cash flow ratio.
+Learn how to calculate the most common stock multiples, including price-to-sales ratio, price-to-earnings ratio, and price-to-free cash flow ratio.
 We'll cover their meaning, how to find them, and their limitations.

-You'll master using the mother of all valuation tools.
+Master using the mother of all valuation tools.
 We talk about what a DCF model is, how it works, and practice using it on some of today's most well-known businesses.

 Valuation is an art and a science.
 We uncover some of the most common mistakes investors make when evaluating a business -- and how to avoid them.